zacharybk/cxhandbook/content/Blog/scratchpad.md

 On the redo I encountered many of the same issues.
 Here's the difference between a company that cares, and one that doesn't.
 When I cc'd the Framebridge CEO on the email she took ownership of the manufacturing issue and assigned a team lead to oversee my issue.
 It's expensive to operate this way with a guarantee, multiple shipments, and CEO-Level attention.
 As Framebridge seems to understand, it's more expensive to lose a loyal customer than it is to make it right.
 Here's hoping that they permanently fix their issues!

+# CX
+Customer Experience, or CX, is how all of your customer's interactions come together to form the tangible and intangible thoughts or feelings about your company.
+When we talk here about the CX, it's inclusive of your Product interactions/performance, Customer Interactions, Support, Success, and self-help.
+For the sake of this site, we will focus the advice towards "customer-facing" teams such as Customer Support and Customer Success, and generally brand these as CX teams.

+Success Vs Support
+To differentiate between Success and Support you can traditionally draw a hard-line and say that Success is Proactive and Support is Reactive.

+Here are examples of Reactive/Proactive
+Success schedules QBRs
+Success reaches out before a customer does
+Support responds to emails/chats/phone calls
+Support acts as a conduit to Engineering for customer-reported bugs

+I am proposing that the days of these hard-lines are over, and that to win, a company must respond urgently to meet their customer needs.
+You must adapt quickly, or the next competitor will eat your lunch.
+In short, the metodologies that we will talk about on this site will help to transform all aspects of your CX into a proactive offense that increases customer loyalty, reduces churn, and improves the interactions your customers have with your product.

 # Layoffs
 Do they 1:1
 Do them when someone doesn't meet expectations